 The Golden Tradition

-During those days temples like Guruvayoor Sreekrishna Temple and Thirupathi Temple in Andhra Pradesh used to auction their gold offerings donated by devotees.
-Pavunny participated in these auctions and bought those gold ornaments.
-He then resold it to other needy customers by taking a very low margin.
-Pavunny always believed in two principles — “Be Honest and Be Transparent” which earned him a lot of fame and goodwill.
-He won the heart of the local public and the gold business expanded swiftly to the surrounding areas of Kottapaddy.
+During those days, temples such as the Guruvayoor Sreekrishna Temple and the Tirupathi Temple in Andhra Pradesh used to auction gold offerings donated by devotees.
+Pavunny participated in those auctions and bought those gold ornaments.
+He then resold it to needy customers by keeping a low margin for himself.
+Pavunny always believed in two principles — “Be Honest and Be Transparent”, which earned him a lot of fame and goodwill.
+He won the hearts of the local public and his gold business expanded swiftly to the surrounding areas of Kottapaddy.

-Soon, Late Pavunny expanded his gold business to Kunnamkulam by setting up a showroom under the name “C. L. Pavunny Jeweller” His two brothers, Late Varghese and Late Stanly were also with him to help him in the gold business.
-After some years, he helped them to set up their own jewellery shops under the names “ C.L Varghese Jeweller” and “C. L. Stanly Jeweller” respectively.
-Later, the name of the premises became “Golden Corner” at Kunnamkulam.
+Soon, Pavunny had expanded his gold business to Kunnamkulam by setting up a showroom under the name C. L. Pavunny Jeweller.
+His brothers, Varghese and Stanly, also helped him in the gold business.
+After a few years, he helped them to set up their own jewellery shops under the names C.L.
+Varghese Jeweller and C. L. Stanly Jeweller, respectively.
+Later, the name of the premises became ‘Golden Corner’ at Kunnamkulam.

-In 1962, after revoking the Gold (Control) Act, the government sought the opinion from the industry and formed an advisory committee including representatives from the gold trading industry.
-Late Pavunny was nominated into the committee.
-Based on his vast experience in the industry, Pavunny presented many practical direction and procedures to solve the crisis in the gold trading industry in India.
-In 1964 when Late T. T Krishnamachari took over as the Finance Minister and the Gold Control Act was duly amended incorporating many of the suggestions of the Committee.
-Soon after that, the gold trading business in India became very vibrant.
+In 1962, after revoking the Gold (Control) Act, the Government of India sought industry opinion and formed an advisory committee, including representatives from the gold trading industry.
+Pavunny was nominated to the committee.
+Based on his vast experience in the industry, Pavunny presented many practical solutions and procedures to solve the crisis in the gold trading industry in India.
+In 1964, T. T. Krishnamachari took over as Finance Minister.
+It was during his tenure that the Gold Control Act was amended, incorporating many of the suggestions of the Committee.
+The gold trading business in India had turned a critical corner.

 In 1956, Pavunny started his second jewellery showroom at Thrissur under the name “N. C. Davis and C.P Baby”.
-He assigned the responsibility of the showroom to his elder son Late Baby and his second son-in-law Davis Nadakkaukaran.
-Due to the goodwill and he had earned in Kottapaddy and the surrounding areas and his strong relationship with the customers, the Thrissur showroom became very popular.
-Later, he assigned the entire responsibility of the shop to Shri N. V Davis, his second son-in-law.
+He assigned the responsibility of the showroom to his elder son Baby and his second son-in-law Davis Nadakkaukaran.
+Owing to the goodwill he had earned in Kottapaddy and the surrounding areas and his strong relationship with customers, the Thrissur showroom became popular.
+Later, he assigned the entire responsibility of the shop to N. V. Davis, his second son-in-law.

-In 1959, Shri Pavunny started his third showroom under the name “P.I Joseph& C. P Paul” at Chalakkudy.
-Here, he assigned the responsibility to run the business to his second son Shri C. L Paul and his elder son-in-law, Shri Payyapilly Joseph.
+In 1959, Pavunny started his third showroom under the names P.I.
+Joseph and C. P. Paul at Chalakkudy.
+Here, he assigned the responsibility to run the business to his second son C. L. Paul and his elder son-in-law Payyapilly Joseph.
 Pavunny passed away at the age of 73.

 The Era of C.P Paul

-By then, Shri C. P Paul, the second son of Pavunny had gathered enough experience in the gem and jewellery business from his father at the Kunnamkulam showroom and it helped him to make the new gold business at Chalakuddy in the year 1959 which became very popular among the public.
+By then, C. P. Paul, Pavunny’s second son, had gathered enough experience in the gems and jewellery business from his father at the Kunnamkulam showroom and it helped him to further the new gold business at Chalakuddy.

-As advised by his father, Shri C. P. Paul launched a new jewellery showroom in Chalakkudy under the name “Chungath Fashion Jewellery.”
-The following years witnessed tremendous growth of the Chungath family in the gem and jewellery business.
+As advised by his father, C. P. Paul launched a new jewellery showroom in Chalakkudy under the name Chungath Fashion Jewellery.
+The following years witnessed tremendous growth of the Chungath name in the gems and jewellery business.

-Shri C. P Paul had a vision.
-“Employment to 1000 Families” and the group achieved its chairman’s vision last year by providing jobs to 1000 families.
+C. P. Paul had a vision.
+Through his plan for ‘Employment for 1000 Families’, the group achieved its Chairman’s vision by providing jobs to members of 1000 families.

-Though he has given the responsibilities of the groups’ businesses to his sons and other family members, Shri C. P. Paul is still directly monitoring and directing Chungath Gold and Diamonds business in Dubai.
+Though he has delegated the responsibilities of the groups’ businesses to his sons and other family members, C. P. Paul continues to monitor and direct the Chungath Gold and Diamonds business in Dubai.

 A good gemmologist need not necessarily be a good appraiser.
 But a good appraiser must be a good gemmologist.
-It means, a good gemmologist is someone who is constantly updated in the study of gemstones.
-That is why Shri C. P Paul has been selected and inducted by the Government of India into their panel of gem and jewellery appraiser and valuer.
+It means that a good gemmologist is someone who constantly updates himself in the study of gemstones.
+That is why C. P. Paul has been selected by the Government of India to their panel of gems and jewellery appraisers and valuers.

 Emergence of Young Generation

-Mr. Rajeev Paul, the elder son of Shri C. P Paul is an engineering graduate and MBA.
-He entered the group’s gem & jewellery business in the year 1994.
-As the Managing Director of Chungath Jewellery at Kollam, he decided to push the family name “Chungath”.
+Rajive Paul, the elder son of C. P. Paul, is an engineering graduate and holds an MBA degree as well.
+He entered the group’s gems and jewellery business in 1994.
+As Managing Director of Chungath Jewellery at Kollam, he decided to push the frontiers of the business.
 Within a short span, the Kollam showroom became a great success.
-In 1998, Chungath Jewellery, Kollam became the first exclusive showroom in Kerala to achieve the “916 Hallmarked Jewellery” status.
-Soon he started the second showroom at Kollam with a focus on Kerala’s traditional gold ornaments.
+In 1998, Chungath Jewellery Kollam became the first exclusive showroom in Kerala to achieve the ‘916 Hallmarked Jewellery’ status.
+Soon, he started a second showroom at Kollam, focussing on Kerala’s traditional gold ornaments.
 The new showroom introduced an appealing array of lightweight jewellery in traditional designs under the label ‘Syrandry’.
-Rajeev is also an authorised gold jewellery appraiser and valuer.
+Rajive is also an authorised gold jewellery appraiser and valuer.

-At present, Mr. Rajeev Paul is looking after “Chungath Jewellery” at Trivandrum, Kollam, Karunagapilly and Kochi showrooms along with the group’s other initiatives in the business segments such as tourism, education and media.
+At present, Rajive Paul looks after Chungath Jewellery at Trivandrum, Kollam, Karunagapilly, and Kochi showrooms along with the group’s other initiatives in areas such as tourism, education, and media.

-Mr. Ranjith Paul, the younger son of C. P.Paul is an engineer by profession with a Masters in Management.
-Currently, he is in-charge of the group’s Chalakuddy, Irinjalakudda and Thrissur showrooms as well as many other business initiatives in Trissur District.
+Ranjith Paul, the younger son of C. P.Paul, is also an engineer by profession with a masters in management.
+Currently, he leads the group’s Chalakuddy, Irinjalakudda, and Thrissur showrooms as well as other business initiatives in Thrissur district.

-Mr. Abby David Kattookaran, the second son-in-law of Shri C. P. Paul is an MBA and is the managing director of Chungath Jewellery, Angamally.
+Abby David Kattookaran, the second son-in-law of C. P. Paul is an MBA and is Managing Director of Chungath Jewellery, Angamaly.

-Chungath International Jewellery, Dubai is being looked after by Mr. Perlju Baby Chungath, grandson for Late C. L Pavunny and son of late C.P Baby.
-Shri Akhil Tony, the grandson of Shri C. P Paul is an MBA and also a qualified Consultant Gemmologist.
-He is the managing director of the group’s diamond and precious stone business imitative- “The Orbit ”at Thrissur.
+On the international front, the Dubai-based Chungath International Jewellery is led by Perlju Baby Chungath, grandson of C. L Pavunny and son of Late C.P Baby.
+Akhil Tony, another grandson of C. P. Paul’s, is an MBA and also a qualified Consultant Gemmologist.
+He is Managing Director of The Orbit, the group’s diamond and precious stone business initiative at Thrissur.